Learn 4 Styles and Types of Parenting With Psychological Impacts

 Parents are usually indifferent to children and are emotionally and physically uninvolved.
 This also means that there are hardly any rules on behavior.
 This parenting style leads to problems later on in life.

-Children who feel unloved then also feel indifferent to their friends and peers.
+Children who feel unloved may feel indifferent to their friends and peers.
 Physical abuse towards others is frequently seen in these children.
 They are unable to manage their emotions and are antisocial.
 They subsequently also have difficulty forming social relationships.

 Decades of research suggest the best parenting style is authoritative.
 Children raised using this exhibit the best outcomes as teenagers and adults.